Sage Extract as a Natural Source of Corrosion Inhibitor for Tinplate in 3.0 % NaCl

 1Faculty of Food Technology and Biotechnology University of Zagreb, Pierottijeva 6, 10000 Zagreb, Croatia

 2Faculty of Chemistry and Chemical Engineering University of Maribor, Smetanova 17, 2000 Maribor, Slovenia

 corrosion, green inhibitor, 3.0 % NaCl, sage, Salvia officinalis, tinplate

 Research background.
 Due to the growing interest and attention of the world towards environmental problems and protection of environment, the worldwide demand for biodegradable and effective corrosion inhibitors for tinplate has grown.
-Considering the diversity of the structures of polyphenols that are present in sage extract, it represents a promising potential source of low-cost and biodegradable effective green corrosion inhibitors for tinplate in 3.0 % sodium chloride solution which is evaluated in this study.
+Considering the diversity of the structures of polyphenols that are present in sage extract, it represents a promising potential source of low-cost and effective biodegradable green corrosion inhibitor for tinplate in 3.0 % sodium chloride solution which is evaluated in this study.

 Novelty and scientific contribution.
-The exceptional corrosion potential of sage extract opens a door for its use and revalorization as a green corrosion inhibitor in the food industry.
+The exceptional corrosion inhibition potential of sage extract opens a door for its use and revalorization as a green corrosion inhibitor in the food industry.